Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 Follow the steps below for manually register and configure your apps

 <details>
-   <summary>Expand this section if you want to use this automation:</summary>
+   <summary>Expand this section if you want to register apps manually:</summary>
   1. Sign in to the [Azure portal](https://portal.azure.com).
   1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.